MatsGej/CaiC-Flutter/README.md

 ## Usage

-- The main screen can be accessed through the `HomeScreen` widget located in `lib/screens/home_screen.dart`.
+- The main screen can be accessed through the `SensorScannerPage` widget located in `lib/screens/sensor_scanner_page.dart`.
+- The app includes tabs for different sensor scanning functionalities:
+  - **Bluetooth**: Scans for nearby Bluetooth devices.
+  - **Wi-Fi**: Scans for available Wi-Fi networks.
+  - **Magnetometer**: Scans for magnetic field data.
+  - **Height (Barometer)**: Scans for barometric pressure and calculates height above ground.
-- Custom widgets can be found in `lib/widgets/custom_widget.dart` and can be reused throughout the application.
+- Custom widgets can be found in `lib/widgets/log_display.dart` and can be reused throughout the application.

+## Logging

+- The app features a logging mechanism to display sensor data in real-time.
+- Logs can be toggled on and off using the button in the app bar.
+- When logging is enabled, sensor data is displayed in the `LogDisplay` widget.

 ## Contributing